 Time & people Number of hours worked Number of people involved

-15.6.2.1 Gathering data 10 2
+15.6.2.1 Gathering data / 1

-15.6.2.2 Consulting stakeholders 2 8
+15.6.2.2 Consulting stakeholders / /

-15.6.2.3 Filling in the questionnaire 10 2
+15.6.2.3 Filling in the questionnaire 50 10

 15.6.3 - Has a gender balanced contribution and participation been considered and implemented in the filling out of this questionnaire?
-Gender balance has not been explicitly considered or implemented in the process.
+Gender balance has been explicitly considered in the process but there are still deficiencies its implementation.